-149. The right of amendment can be constitutionally framed , namely with regard to specific issues like the state budget, but is on a more general basis set by the rules of procedure of the parliament
+150. The right of amendment can be constitutionally framed, namely with regard to specific issues like the state budget, but is more usually set by the rules of procedure of the parliament

-150. The framing of the right of amendment is a delicate and complex issue, since every restriction to this essential prerogative of the Parliamentarians\can be interpreted as an infringement to the exercise of their legislative initiative.
+151. The framing of the right of amendment is a delicate and complex issue, since every restriction to this essential prerogative of the Parliamentarians can be interpreted as an infringement on the exercise of their legislative initiative.

-151. With regard to the whole legislative process and to regulations of procedural requirements related to the introduction of bills in parliament, the constitutions in general leave these issues to ordinary laws and to the rules of procedure of Parliament.
+152. With regard to the whole legislative process and to regulations of procedural requirements related to the introduction of bills in parliament, the constitutions in general leave these issues to ordinary laws and to the rules of procedure of Parliament.

-152. However, some regulations on the legislative process can be found at the constitutional level in a few constitutions, more commonly with regard to specific subjects such as financial issues, and always with regard to constitutional revisions.
+153. However, some regulations on the legislative process can be found at the constitutional level in a few constitutions, more commonly with regard to specific subjects such as financial issues, and always with regard to constitutional revisions.

-153. Drafting requirements might also be constitutionally foreseen, namely with regard to state budgetary issues or legislative initiative not stemming from the executive or parliamentary power.
+154. Drafting requirements might also be constitutionally foreseen, namely with regard to state budgetary issues or legislative initiative not stemming from the executive or parliamentary power.

-154. Regulations at the constitutional level are crucial with regard to decisive factors such as the determination of the holders of the right to initiate laws and with regard to certain procedural aspects.
+155. Regulations at the constitutional level are crucial with regard to decisive factors such as the determination of the holders of the right to initiate laws and with regard to certain procedural aspects.
 These regulations are completed by other regulations

-155. The right and exercise of legislative initiative depends to a great extent on political culture.
+156. The right and exercise of legislative initiative depends to a great extent on political culture.

-156. Finally, the analysis of the right to legislative initiative as well as of its exercise underscores the importance in combining efficiency of the legislative process with providing as large as possible a participation and protection of parliamentary minorities in their right to participate in this process.
+157. Finally, the analysis of the right of legislative initiative as well as of its exercise underscores the importance in combining efficiency of the legislative process with providing as large as possible a participation and protection of parliamentary minorities in their right to participate in this process.